ifoulidis/isaiah-porfolio/outstatic/content/posts/content-management-options.md

 ## Option 1: Creating Your Own CMS

 Creating a CMS requires the most work, but it will give you the most control over the editor and types of content.
 (You might also want to consider using a headless CMS that allows customisation of the editor, such as Sanity.)
-Standard hosting will be required.
+Standard hosting fees will be required.

 If you don’t know where to start with setting up a CMS, really ask yourself if you want to commit a lot of time to this.
 If you do, you will need a database and a backend, or an integrated service that handles both, such as Firebase or Supabase.
 MySQL is a simple and ubiquitous database.
 Laravel (PHP) and Django (Python) are a couple of popular back-end options.